OE4T/meta-tegra/README.md

 PLEASE NOTE
 -----------

-* Some packages outside the L4T BSP can only be downloaded with an NVIDIA Developer Network login - in particular, the CUDA host-side tools.

-  To use any packages that require a Devnet login, you must create a Devnet account and download the JetPack packages you need for your builds using NVIDIA SDK Manager.

-  You must then set the variable NVIDIA_DEVNET_MIRROR to "file://path/to/the/downloads" in your build configuration (e.g., local.conf) to make them available to your bitbake builds.
-This can be the NVIDIA SDK Manager downloads directory, `/home/$USER/Downloads/nvidia/sdkm_downloads`

-* The SDK Manager downloads a different package of CUDA host-side tools depending on whether you are running Ubuntu 16.04 or 18.04.
-If you downloaded the Ubuntu 16.04 package, you should add

-      CUDA_BINARIES = "cuda-binaries-ubuntu1604"

-  to your build configuration so the CUDA recipes can find them.
-Otherwise, the recipes will default to looking for the Ubuntu 18.04 package.

 * CUDA 10.2 supports up through gcc 8 only.
 Pre-built binaries in the BSP appear to be compatible with gcc 7 and 8 **only**.
   So use only gcc 7 or gcc 8 if you intend to use CUDA.